-additional services are restricted due to limited power on a buoy, but RACONs, AIS AtoNs, and remote monitoring units are sometimes installed in addition to a light;
+additional services are restricted due to limited power on a buoy, but RACONs, AIS AtoN, and remote monitoring units are sometimes installed in addition to a light;

 audible signals are used on buoys in some countries.

-Light Vessels, Lightships and Large Navigational Buoys: Light Vessels, Lightships, and Large Navigational Buoys (LNB), sometimes referred to as LANBYs, are defined as major floating aids and may carry one or more of: RACONs, AIS AtoNs or audible signals in addition to the aid to navigation light.
+Light Vessels, Lightships and Large Navigational Buoys: Light Vessels, Lightships, and Large Navigational Buoys (LNB), sometimes referred to as LANBYs, are defined as major floating aids and may carry one or more of: RACONs, AIS AtoN or audible signals in addition to the aid to navigation light.
 A light vessel may also display a white riding light to signify a vessel at anchor.
 All major floating aids should be equipped with a radar reflector and a monitoring unit.

 Major aids to navigation: